 Gather the ingredients.

-Lay the salmon fillets skin-side down into a shallow ceramic or glass baking dish.
-Pour over the lime juice in equal measures onto each fillet and put to one side for 5 minutes.
+Lay salmon fillets skin-side down into a shallow ceramic or glass baking dish.
+Squeeze equal amounts of lime juice over each filet and let sit 5 minutes.

-Put all the spice mix ingredients into a food processor.
-Blitz to thoroughly blend of the spices.
+In a food processor, blend onion powder, thyme, basil, oregano, chile, pepper, salt, and sugar until homogeneous.
 Spread the spices evenly onto a large plate or baking sheet.

-Lift the salmon fillets from the lime juice, then flesh side down into the spice mix, press very gently to encourage the spices to stick to the fish, turn each fillet onto the sides and press again, there is no need to cover the skin as this will be removed before serving.
+Lift salmon fillets from lime juice, then flesh side down into spice mix, pressing very gently to encourage spices to stick to fish.
+Turn each fillet onto sides and press again.

 What Do You Serve With Blackened Salmon?